|Home | About | Onstage | Advanced | Beginning | Stagecraft | Resources/Links|

 To create meaning out of personal tragedy is to fulfill one of theatre's most sacred missions: to share stories; to empathize; to know what it means to be human and to struggle.
 That is what D'Lynn achieved in her play, and why she was recognized by the Lenaea judges.

 Argonaut Drama is also pleased to announce two other awards: an Outstanding Performance award for Elyssia Maysee, and one of only three Original Script Awards for "It's Reflection."
-This is the second year in a row Argonaut has won for Original Script, including last year's "Phoenix," written about the Butte Fire.
+This was the second year in a row Argonaut won for Original Script, including 2016's "Phoenix," written about the Butte Fire.
 Congratulations to all!

 Last update: 8/9/2017